alcaeus/mongo-php-adapter/README.md

 It provides the API of ext-mongo built on top of mongo-php-library, thus being compatible with PHP7.

+# Goal

+This library aims to provide a compatibility layer for applications that rely on on libraries using ext-mongo (e.g. [Doctrine ODM](https://github.com/doctrine/mongodb-odm)) but want to migrate to PHP 7 or HHVM on which ext-mongo will not run.

+You should not be using this library if you do not rely on a library using ext-mongo.
+If you are starting a new project, please check out [mongodb/mongodb](https://github.com/mongodb/mongo-php-library).

 # Stability

-This library is not yet stable enough to be used in production.
-Use at your own risk.
+This library is still in development and not stable enough to be used in production.
+In addition to the known issues outlined below, other issues or fatal errors may occur.
+Please use at your own risk.

 # Installation